 You’ll find it in the Blaak area—just on your left if you’re coming from Rotterdam Central Station.
 The Food Hallen has become famous as one of Europe’s best places to get street food since its inception in 2014.

-Its offerings range from sushi to Thai food to falafel sandwiches and much more; while some stalls offer traditional European items like Belgian waffles or French crepes, others are more creative—like Indian ice cream rolls or Peruvian ceviche served with potatoes instead of tortilla chips.
+Its offerings range from sushi to Thai food to falafel sandwiches.
+At the same time, some stalls offer traditional European items like Belgian waffles or French crepes.
+In contrast, others are more creative—like Indian ice cream rolls or Peruvian ceviche served with potatoes instead of tortilla chips.

-There are also plenty of places where you can grab drinks: for example, coffees at Coffee Collective or craft beers at De Hopduvel (which happens to be one of only two official beer gardens left in town).
+There are also plenty of places where you can grab drinks: coffee at Coffee Collective or craft beers at De Hopduvel (which happens to be one of only two official beer gardens left in town).
 This is one of the best things to do in Rotterdam with friends before spending a night out on the town.

 See Related: Best Warm Winter Destinations in Europe